Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Sending limits

-For verified PayPal users, there’s no limit on the total amount you send.
-For a single transaction, unverified users are limited to up to $60,000, but in some cases, the limit is $10,000.8
+For verified users, there’s virtually no limit on the total amount you can send.
+However, single transactions are limited to $10,000 or $60,000, as determined by Paypal.
+Unverified users are limited to up to $4,000 per transaction.

 Data security